Ultrasonography of chronic venous insufficiency of the legs: Small saphenous vein

-The small saphenous vein (SSV), runs along the posterior aspect of the leg as far as the popliteal region, in the upper calf.
-Here it enters the popliteal space which is located between the two heads of the gastrocnemius muscle where it usually drains above the knee joint in the popliteal vein or a little less often in the GSV or other deep muscular veins of the thigh.
-The use of ultrasonography has allowed a number of variations to be shown at this level; when no contact is made with the popliteal vein it might be seen to drain in the GSV, at a variable level; or, it may merge with the Giacomini vein and drain in the GSV at the superior 1/3 of the thigh.
-It can also but rarely, drain in the vein of the semimembranosus (thigh muscle) (shown below).
-Usually though, it connects with a perforator vein at its middle 1/3.
+The small saphenous vein (SSV) runs along the posterior aspect of the leg as far as the popliteal region, in the upper calf.
+Here it enters the popliteal space, located between the two heads of the gastrocnemius muscle, where it usually drains above the knee joint into the popliteal vein or a little less often into the GSV or other deep muscular veins of the thigh.

+Ultrasonography has allowed a number of variations to be shown at this level; when no contact is made with the popliteal vein, it might be seen to drain into the GSV, at a variable level; or it may merge with the Giacomini vein and drain into the GSV at the superior 1/3 of the thigh.
+It can also, rarely, drain into the vein of the semimembranosus thigh muscle (shown below).
+Usually, though, it connects with a perforator vein at its middle 1/3.
 To check for insufficiency, the Paraná maneuver is very useful.